Different Types of Traumatic Brain Injury (TBI)

 - Impairment of function, motor skills or memory;

 - Long lengths of time spent in a still, 'vegetative' state;

-- Sudden or severe behavior changes or problems - depression, restlessness, anxiety and psychosis.
+- Sudden or severe behavior changes or problems - depression, restlessness,

 Different Types of Acquired Brain Injury